 It is non-automatic, of course, and a bit of a reach compared with a conventional tang-mounted safety, but it is big, positive in operation and practical.

 There are even blanking screws in the receiver if you want to fit a barrel for use with rifled slugs.

 The use of twin operating rails is always a good idea in order to improve strength and reliability, and to aid smooth operation.

 Also testing indicated that the barrel porting worked as an aid to smoothing recoil and reducing muzzle jump.
-However, with Magnum loads, recoil was still noticeable.
+However, with Magnum loads, recoil was still noticeable on the Mossberg 500.

 This aids the operation of the sliding fore-end and, with practice, it is possible to get used to bringing back the fore-end under recoil and dropping back on to the target as it is pushed forward to chamber another cartridge.

 The action of pumping the fore-end can be executed quickly, and the twin rails that form the link with the breech mechanism aid the smoothness of operation.

 In fact, the more one uses it, the more its virtues become apparent.

 IN THE FIELD

 On the barrel it states ‘chambered for 2.3⁄4in and 3in cartridges’, but I found it will handle 2.1⁄2in cartridges without a hitch.
 This is one of the advantages of the pump-action over the semi-automatic: it will usually feed a greater variety of cartridges of different loadings without problems.